EnlighterJS/Plugin.WordPress/readme.txt

 == Frequently Asked Questions ==

+= Autooptimize compatibility settings =
+To use Enlighter together with **autooptimize** it's required to exclude the Enlighter resources from autooptimize (EnlighterJS is already optimized!)
+Goto `Settings / Autooptimize / Javascript options / Exclude scripts from Autoptimize` and add `enlighter/resources/` to the end of the comma separated list.

 = Can i use Enlighter togehter with Crayon ? =
 No, you can't use Enlighter together with the Crayon Syntax highlighter because it may take over the Enlighter elements.